eaas933/noughtsandcrosses/README.md

 # noughtsandcrosses
-The traditional game of noughts and crosses but with some extra statistics recording features and an option for a computer player that is unbeatable.
+The traditional game of noughts and crosses but with some extra statistics recording features and an option for a computer player that cannot lose.

 Prerequisites:
 - R (Programming Language)